guotong1988/Automatic-Label-Error-Correction/README.md

 Apply To LLMs: [Simple Self-Eval-Drop for Leveraging LLMs](https://www.techrxiv.org/users/679328/articles/1221820), [Drop Noise For Cleaning LLMs Data](https://www.techrxiv.org/users/679328/articles/1256798)

+Using LLMs To Re-Label: [A Unified Framework for NLP Tasks by ReLabel Method](https://www.techrxiv.org/users/679328/articles/1353479)

 # More Info

 The methods proposed in this project (and its related works) can be applied to all manually annotated (or dataset by LLMs) machine learning / deep learning tasks.